Embird Embroidery Software

 Circles merged into a single object

-Select all circles and use main menu > Build > Shaping > Union command to weld all three circles into a single shape.
-This new shape appears as a last item in the Object Inspector .
-The original three circles are left untouched.
-We will create a hole form one of them later, remaining two circles can be deleted.
+Select all three circles and use the main menu > Build > Shaping > Union command to weld them into a single shape.
+This new shape appears as the last item in the Object Inspector.
+The original three circles remain untouched.
+We will create a hole from one of them later; the remaining two circles can be deleted.

 Object Inspector Panel